-- Click in the material cell and choose New... - On the material library dialog select material type Concrete, region Europe, standard EN1992-2:2005, and grade C40/50 - Ensure that the Stiffness is included by checking (ticking) that box, but the mass is excluded.
+- Click in the material cell and choose New... - On the material library dialog select material type Concrete, region Europe, standard EN1992-2:2005, and grade C40/50 - Leave the material name as the supplied Iso1 and click OK. - Back on the Bridge Deck (Grillage) Material dialog ensure that the Stiffness is included by checking (ticking) that box, but the Mass is excluded.